ahdinosaur/metronome/README.md

 controls:

-- press enter to reset time
+- press enter to reset loop
 - press up and down to nudge tempo
-- TODO press space to tap tempo
+- press space to tap to the beat